teixeluis/zte-lte-modem/README.md

  * `AD` - required for some of the actions (e.g. LOGIN_MULTI_USER, LOGOUT and SET_MSG_READ).
 Described with further detail below, it is a key derived from crVersion, waInnerVersion and RD.

-There are many possible fields than be specified in the cmd parameter.
+There are many possible fields that can be specified in the cmd parameter.
 Below is a list of several of those:

  * [list of known cmd fields](./cmd_fields.md)

 ### Authentication

 The authentication process is a bit convoluted and is required for several but not all of the types of queries or operations.
 First the client performs a query to obtain version data:

 ```
-GET /goform/goform_get_cmd_process?isTest=false&cmd=Language%2Ccr_version%2Cwa_inner_version"
+GET /goform/goform_get_cmd_process?isTest=false&cmd=Language%2Ccr_version%2Cwa_inner_version
 ```

 The device then responds with the a payload containing the requested fields: Language, cr_version and wa_inner_version: